Getting Ready For Camp

-Camper forms are due by April 1.
-If you register after April 1, please submit all forms to us within 10 days of registering.
-The Physician’s Exam form, Immunization Record, and Health History form are also due then.
-The Physician’s Exam form can be completed by your physician based on last year’s physical or the most recent doctor visit.
-If your child has a physical after April 1 and there are any changes to make on the form or if they receive any new immunizations, please notify the Health Center at healthcenter@bebercamp.com.
+ALL camper forms are due by April 1.
+If you register after April 1, forms must be submitted within ten days of registering.
+The Physician’s Exam form, Immunization Record, and online Health History form are also due then.
+If your child has a physical scheduled after April 1, you must have your physician complete the Physician’s Exam form based on the previous year’s physical or most recent doctor visit and it must be submitted by April 1.
+If, after April 1, there are any changes to your camper’s health status, please notify the Health Center at healthcenter@bebercamp.com.

 All forms and instructions are available through CampInTouch or the Campanion app.